usnistgov/dastard/doc/DASTARD.md

 `data_source.go`.
 It calls, in order:
 1. `ds.SetStateStarting()`: sets `AnySource.sourceState=Starting` but
 with a Mutex to serialize access to the state (also `GetState()` and `SetStateInactive()` use the same Mutex).
-1. `ds.Sample()`: runs a source-specific step that reads a certain amount of data from the source to determine key facts such as the number of channels available and the data sampling rate.
+1. `ds.Sample()`: runs a source-specific step that reads a certain small amount of data from the source to determine key facts such as the number of channels available and the data sampling rate.
 1. `ds.PrepareChannels()`: now
 that the number of channels and channel names and numbers are known/knowable, store the info in the